m8e/hangfire-training/Doc/OpenTelemetry.md

 ### Frontend React Setup

-For front-end clients, opentelemtry provides the main SDK [opentelemetry-js](https://github.com/open-telemetry/opentelemetry-js).
+For front-end clients, Opentelemetry provides the main SDK [opentelemetry-js](https://github.com/open-telemetry/opentelemetry-js).
 There are also several additional packages needed for instrumenting exporting the traces.

 Required imports from `package.json` are: